ErpNetDocs/info/features/logistics/inventory-control.md

 **By rapid scanning of series of barcodes**, your store employees can accelerate the tedious process of manual data entry.
 Even more, they can turn each step of line entry into **a split-second, single-button click** for whole stacks of products.

-**Inventory Control** allows scanning of not only product barcodes, but also barcodes containing the quantity of the next product scanned.
+**Inventory Control** allows scanning of not only product barcodes but also barcodes containing the quantity of the next product scanned.
 Bringing up the built-in report of frequently used quantities allows you to view and print barcodes that represent these.

 Use quantity barcodes to speed up your work tremendously - **print them** and **stick them conveniently** in your work area (on a wall, rack, or desk) where you process goods.